gdsbook/book/notebooks/04_spatial_weights.md

 1. Rook contiguity & Queen contiguity are two of three kinds of contiguity that are defined in terms of chess analogies.
 The third kind, *Bishop contiguity*, applies when two observations are considered connected when they share single vertices, but are considered *disconnected* if they share an edge.
 This means that observations that exhibit Queen contiguity are those that exhibit either Rook or Bishop contiguity.
 Using the Rook and Queen contiguity matrices we built for San Diego and the `Wsets.w_difference` function, are there any Bishop-contiguous observations in San Diego?

 2. Different kinds of spatial weights objects can result in very different kinds of graph structures.
-Considering the `cardinalities` of the Queen, Block, and union of Queen & Block, which graph type has the highest average cardinality?
-Why might this be the case?
-Which graph has more nonzero entries?
+Considering the `cardinalities` of the Queen, Block, and the union of Queen & Block,
+    1. Which graph type has the highest average cardinality?
+    2. Which graph has more nonzero entries?
+    3. Why might this be the case?

+3. Graphs are considered "connected" when you can construct a path from any observation to every other observation.
+A "disconnected" graph has at least one node where there is no path from it to every other node.
+And, a "connected component" is a part of the graph that is connected internally, but is disconnected from another part of the graph.
+This is reported for every spatial weights object in its `w.n_components`.

+    1. How many components does the Queen Contiguity weights for San Diego have?
+    2. Using a K-nearest Neighbor Graph for San Diego tracts where $k=1$, how many connected components are there in this graph?
+    3. Increase $k$ by one until the `n_components` is 1.
+Make a plot of the relationship between $k$ and $n_components$.
+    4. What value of $k$ does `n_components` become 1?
+    5. How many non-zero links does this network have?

-3. Comparing their average cardinality and percentage of nonzero links, which graph in this chapter has the *most sparse* structure?
+4. Comparing their average cardinality and percentage of nonzero links, which graph in this chapter has the *most sparse* structure?
 That is, which graph is the most sparsely connected?

-4. In this chapter, we worked with regular *square* lattices using the `lat2W` function.
+5. In this chapter, we worked with regular *square* lattices using the `lat2W` function.
 In the same manner, the `hexLat2W` function can generate *hexagonal regular lattices*.
 For lattices of size (3,3), (6,6), and (9,9) for Rook & Queen `lat2W`, as well as for `hexLat2W`:

     1. examine the average cardinality.
 Does `lat2W` or `hexLat2W` have higher average cardinality?
     2. Further, make a histogram of the cardinalities.
 Which type of lattice has higher variation in its number of neighbors?
     3. Why is there no `rook=True` option in `hexLat2W`, as there is in `lat2W`?

-5. The *Voronoi diagram* is a common method to construct polygons from a point dataset.
+6. The *Voronoi diagram* is a common method to construct polygons from a point dataset.
 A Voronoi diagram is built up from *Voronoi cells*, each of which contains the area that is closer to its source point than any other source point in the diagram.
 Further, the Queen contiguity graph for a *Voronoi diagram* obeys a number of useful properties, since it is the *Delaunay Triangulation* of a set of points.
     1. Using the following code, build and plot the voronoi diagram for the *centroids* of Mexican states, with the states and their centroids overlayed:
     ```python
     from pysal.lib.weights.distance import get_points_array